How Much Compensation Can I Claim For An Amputation Claim? JY January update 2021

 - Get Witness Details: If there are witnesses to your accident, try and get as much information as you can.
 Take down their personal details, like names, phone numbers, addresses, etc. This will be useful when you need witnesses to prove that the accident was not your fault and that you are indeed entitled to receive compensation for your amputation.

 In addition to traffic accidents, workplace accidents are a leading cause of amputation injury.
 Unfortunately, there are quite a few occupations that are considered high risk.
 These include (but are not limited to) construction, factory, quarry, and mining work.
 As many employers neglect to provide their employees with proper safety equipment and guidance, the sad truth is that many workplace accidents are preventable.
-As a result, employers are often liable for incidents such as the amputation of big toe, amputation of hand, and other appendages.
+As a result, employers are often liable for incidents such as the amputation of the big toe, amputation of the hand, and other appendages.

 If there is evidence that your amputation was caused by negligence, then you may be entitled to amputation compensation.
 There can be serious consequences for the injured person and their loved ones if an accident results in an amputation.
 It leads to great physical and mental distress, plus the emotional upset brought on by this life-changing injury.